 We're so excited to celebrate birthdays at Cooper!
 You may send in or drop off at the front office individually wrapped treats or cupcakes to help celebrate your child's birthday.
 Ice cream treats bought for the class in the cafeteria is a great idea as well!
 It's at teacher discretion when birthday treats are shared with the class, but most treats are shared at lunch time.
 Feel free to eat lunch with your child on their special day to help pass out treats as well.
-Please do do bring or send flower or balloon bouquets as we are unable to deliver those to students.
+Please do not bring or send flower or balloon bouquets as we are unable to deliver those to students.
 If your child has a birthday on a non-school day (or over a long break), feel free to reach out to your child's teacher to celebrate on a different day.

 Check Ins and Check Outs

 8:20 a.m.: The bell rings to begin the arrival process.